National Rural Health Association

 • Medicare Rural Hospital Flexibility (Flex) Grant Program

-• S. 3250, the Save America’s Rural Hospitals Act, reauthorizes the Flex program to help small rural Critical Access Hospitals (CAHs) work on quality, financial, and performance improvement activities, as well as enhance emergency medical service (EMS) and access to care.
+• S. 3250/H.R.
+6804, the Rural Hospital Flexibility Act, reauthorizes the Flex program to help small rural Critical Access Hospitals (CAHs) work on quality, financial, and performance improvement activities, as well as enhance emergency medical service (EMS) and access to care.

 The following need an initial authorization in statute: